- Fast and accurate testing of Deer Ticks

 How much does tick testing cost?

-(Click here for the submission form)
+(Click here for the submission form and waiver)

 - All reports will be emailed (or mailed if no email address is provided)